Mastering the Deep Research Process: Step-by-Step Guide [2025]

 PhD dissertation: 100-300+ sources

-- Exhaustive review of field
+- Exhaustive review of the field

-- Demonstrate mastery of domain
+- Demonstrate mastery of the domain

 - Include international perspectives